Support staff specialists work with program staff and parents to address each individual child's needs.

 Our intensive, comprehensive and multidisciplinary program is based on evidence-based best practices.
 We utilize current available research, theory and best practices from multiple disciplines educating children diagnosed with Autism Spectrum Disorders (ASD).

-Staff continue to develop professional skills through attending conferences, in-service trainings and visiting model programs.
-Training opportunities through the Placer County SELPA and the Placer County Office of Education may include intensive behavioral intervention, Picture Exchange Communication System (PECS), and structured teaching.
+Staff continue to develop professional skills through attending conferences and participating in training opportunities through the Placer County SELPA and the Placer County Office of Education.

 We are Partners with Parents beginning with the referral from ACRC.
 Parents are actively involved in all aspects of the assessment process.
 The Jumpstart PCOE-IAC provides multiple opportunities for parents to expand the knowledge and skills necessary to raise a child with special needs.

 The Jumpstart PCOE-IAC provides each child with on-going comprehensive assessment.
-This includes intensive instruction, observation (including our observation room) and data gathering in one-to-one and small group settings.
+This includes intensive instruction, observation and data gathering in one-to-one and small group settings.
 This data is used to systematically determine the most effective strategies for each child.

-The group meets 1-2 times per month.
-Parents provide practical support and information for each other to successfully addressing the needs of their children.
+The group meets one time per month.
+Parents provide practical support and information for each other to successfully address the needs of their children.
 This group meeting also provides critical, updated information about community resources available to families.

 WHERE ARE DHH STUDENT LOCATIONS?